Con O'Neill (actor): Career

-In 2008, he appeared in Criminal Justice a five-part TV drama on the BBC, playing the part of Ralph Stone, a solicitor.
+In 2008, he appeared in Criminal Justice, a five-part TV drama on the BBC, playing the part of Ralph Stone, a solicitor.
 He played the part of Joe Meek in both the 2008 film and 2005 play of Telstar: The Joe Meek Story.
 In 2011, he took the role of dock worker Eddie Carbone in Arthur Miller's A View From the Bridge at the Royal Exchange Theatre in Manchester (from 18 May to 25 June 2011).
 This portrayal won the 2011 Manchester Theatre Award for Best Actor.
 In 2012, he played Dr. Bob Massey in "Fearful Symmetry", S6:E3 of Lewis.
+Also in 2011, he played Matty Snr in Bash Street, written and directed by Ed Deedigan and distributed by Kandu Arts.

-He played St. Paul in the 2013 mini-series The Bible.
+He played St. Paul in the 2013 miniseries The Bible.
 The same year he also appeared in Life of Crime as DCI Ferguson and in Midsomer Murders "Schooled in Murder" as Jim Caxton.
 He portrays Val Pearson in the sitcom Uncle (2014 to 2017).
 He played Cliff in Cucumber, an eight-part TV drama series.
 In 2015, he starred in the 35th-anniversary staging of Willy Russell's Educating Rita at The Liverpool Playhouse.
 He appears as Neil Ackroyd in the second and third series of Happy Valley.
 In 2016, O'Neill played the part of Joe Brierley in the second series of Ordinary Lies and appeared in two episodes of the Doctor Who spin-off Class.
 In the 2019 HBO miniseries Chernobyl he portrayed the plant director Viktor Bryukhanov.

-In 2022, he appeared in the HBO series Our Flag Means Death as the pirate Israel Hands (Izzy).
+In 2022 and 2023, he appeared in the HBO series Our Flag Means Death as the pirate Izzy Hands.

+O'Neill portrays Gotham City Police Department's Chief Mackenzie Bock in minor roles for both the feature film, The Batman (2022) and its follow-up TV miniseries, The Penguin (2024).